Senate's new finance cop, Oregon's Wyden, holds keys to Biden trade agenda

 While Wyden’s trade to-do list often overlaps with Biden campaign trade talking points, there are differences.

-Wyden won’t sacrifice any American jobs to carbon border adjustment taxes, which are under consideration by the new administration, he told Reuters.
+Wyden told Reuters that he won’t sacrifice any American jobs to carbon border adjustment taxes, which are being considered by the administration as a way to push polluting countries to cut carbon emissions.

+Wyden, who has served in the Senate since 1996, later clarified his comment to add: “I will only consider a carbon tax if it includes a well-designed border adjustment, to ensure American workers are on a level playing field with overseas competitors.”

 He will defend safe-harbor protections for U.S. technology companies and their high-paying jobs -- many in his home state of Oregon -- at a time when they are under pressure from tax authorities and regulators worldwide, as Biden’s Treasury secretary, Janet Yellen, negotiates a deal on digital taxes.